 end

-Function10Name, Function10Label = NOP, "NOP";This line tells the Program Control window to put the phrase "NOP" on the button and when the user presses the button, to call the function NOP(Eng, TIU).
+Function10Name, Function10Label = NOP, "NOP";This line tells the Program Control window to put the phrase "NOP" on button number 10 and when the user presses the button, to call the function NOP(Engine, TIU).

 Here is a example listing